hassanikyz/CarND-Advanced-Lane-Lines/FinalWriteUp.md

 #### 1. Provide an example of a distortion-corrected image.

-Code cell Ln 173 performs undistorting Test Images:
+Code cell Ln 173 performs undistorting Test Images confirming calibration is working fine.
 ![Example Here][image2]

 #### 2. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.

-I used a combination of color and gradient thresholds to generate a binary image (thresholding steps at lines # through # in `another_file.py`).
-Here's an example of my output for this step.  (note: this is not actually from one of the test images)
+Used combination of threshold x gradient and color and lightness channel.
+Played with different values using trial and error to arrive at a set which works well for this video at least.

 ![alt text][image3]